-What really happens in the story of Ragnarok, and why is this apocalyptic account such an important part of Viking legend?
+What really happens in the story of Ragnarok, and why is this apocalyptic account such an important part of Norse mythology?

 What is Raganarok?

-In Old Norse, Ragnarok means ‘fate of the gods’ or ‘twilight of the gods’.
+In Old Norse, Ragnarok means “fate of the gods” or “twilight of the gods.”
 Ragnarok is exactly that.
 It is the cataclysmic destruction of the cosmos and everything in it, including the Norse gods.
-But Ragnarok hasn’t actually happened yet.
+But Ragnarok hasn’t happened yet.
 It is recorded in Norse mythology as a prophecy.
-As far as we know, the Vikings and their gods are still awaiting their apocalypse.

 Portents and Omens

-When Ragnarok itself arrives, three roosters will warn the giants, the gods and the dead that the end of the world is nigh.
-The beautiful rooster Fjalar, which means ‘all-knower’, will go to the giants, the old enemy of the Norse gods.
+When Ragnarok itself arrives, three roosters will warn the giants, the gods, and the dead that the end of the end is nigh.
+The beautiful rooster Fjalar, which means “all-knower,” will go to the giants, the old enemy of the Norse gods.
 A second rooster, Gullinkambi, will go warn the Norse gods.
-A final red rooster will go to Helheim to alert the dishonourable dead.
+A final red rooster will go to Helheim to alert the dishonorable dead.

 Meanwhile the world of men will experience a series of portents.
 There shall be a winter more bitter and cold than any other, that will last for three winters with no summer in between.
 The resulting hardship will rob mankind of its laws and morals and humanity will descend into chaos and war.
 Brother will slay brother, father will slay son, and son will slay father.

-The wolves Skoll and Hati, that have been hunting the sun and moon for time immemorable, will finally catch their prey, plunging the world into darkness.
-The great tree Yggdrasil, which holds together the nine worlds of Norse mythology, will shudder, causing earthquakes so strong that even mountains will fall.
+The wolves Skoll and Hati, who have been hunting the sun and moon for time immemorial, will finally catch their prey, plunging the world into darkness.
+The great world tree Yggdrasil, which holds together the nine worlds of Norse mythology, will shudder, causing earthquakes so strong that even mountains will fall.

-The dome of the earth will split open, and through the crack the giants from Muspelheim will spill into the other realms.
+The dome of the earth will split open, and through the crack, the fore giants from Muspelheim, the realm of fire, will spill into the other realms.
 The monstrous wolf Fenrir will break free of his shackles and run through the world devouring everything before him.
-Jormungandr, the Midgard Serpent, that dwells in the sea and encircles the world of men, will rise from the sea, covering the earth in water and spitting his venom all over the world, poisoning the land, sea and air.
+Jormungandr will rise from the sea, covering the earth in water and spitting his venom.
+Loki will break his chains and make his way to Helheim to join with his daughter.

 Gathering of Forces

-Loki’s forces will join an army of giants led across the Bifrost bridge into Asgard by Surt, who has a sword that flames brighter than the sun.
+Loki’s forces will join an army of giants led across the Rainbow Bifrost Bridge into Asgard by the fire giant Surtr, who has a sword that flames brighter than the sun.
 He will use this sword to set the realm of the gods, and all the nine worlds, on fire.

-Meanwhile Heimdall, the guardian of the Bifrost bridge, will sound his horn to summon the divine sentry of Asgard.
-Odin will be joined in battle by the fallen warriors passing their afterlife in Valhalla.
+Meanwhile, Heimdall, the guardian of the Bifrost bridge, will sound his horn to summon the divine sentry of Asgard.
+Odin will be joined in battle by the fallen warriors passing their afterlife in Valhalla, the Einherjar.
 At the side of Odin and the Norse gods, they will fight more valiantly than any man has ever fought before.

 Death and Destruction